 Argostoli cruise port - Kefalonia, Greece

-Argostoli is the lively capital of the Greek island of Kefalonia, the largest Ionian island known for its breathtaking beaches, lush nature, picturesque villages and stunning natural attractions.
+Argostoli is the capital of Kefalonia, the largest Ionian island known for its gorgeous beaches, villages, and dramatic landscapes.

 Argostoli Cruise Ship Terminal is located in the town center, within a 10-minute walk from the main shopping street and the central square.